-Note what units of measurement are used to represent time.
+Note what units of measurement are used to represent time in the horizontal axis.
 More often than not, you’ll see days, weeks, or months.
 But if you’re looking at an agile burndown chart, you may see these units as story points (the amount of difficulty or effort needed per task).

 Step 2: Next, look at the y-axis

 Pay attention to the number at the top.
-It represents the total number of overall tasks or effort needed for the entire project.
+It represents the total number of overall tasks or effort needed for the entire project on the vertical axis.
 In this example, they’ve chosen to measure effort in hours rather than tasks.